Category Archives: John Ireland

 Quite a few Mexican characters appear, most prominently Chihuahua, the apple of every man’s eye.
 To see Mexican culture represented and celebrated with dancing and country colors is a nice addition.

-The pacing is superior too, with little lag or drag time.
-The relatively short running time of one hour and thirty-six minutes is a benefit as events get down and dirty quickly.
-The combustible energy of the saloon scenes, simply a must in this genre, is great.
+The pacing is also superior, with little lag or drag time.
+The short running time of one hour and thirty-six minutes is beneficial, as events get dirty quickly.
+The saloon scenes, which are simply a must in this genre, are excellent, with their combustible energy.

 So much transpires within each scene as the patrons eat, drink, dance, sing, and fight.
 Interesting characters like the bartender and Granville Thorndyke, a stage actor who performs Shakespeare, make the film very fleshed out from a character perspective.

 A minor demerit that must be aimed at the film is the awkward decision to write a perplexing ending that sours the wrap-up.
-When the big shootout concludes Wyatt decides to depart Tombstone, bidding adieu to a confused Clementine at the schoolhouse, wistfully promising that if he returns, he will look her up.
+When the big shootout concludes, Wyatt decides to depart Tombstone, bidding adieu to a confused Clementine at the schoolhouse, wistfully promising that he will look her up if he returns.

-This is weak and unsatisfying considering she moved to the West from the East to be with Doc, who dies.
-Why would she decide to stay and why would he leave considering the pair was drawn to each other as the film escalates?
+This is weak and unsatisfying, considering she moved to the West from the East to be with Doc, who dies.
+Why would she decide to stay, and why would he leave, considering the pair were drawn to each other as the film escalated?
 I was expecting a “happily ever after” moment.

-My Darling Clementine (1946) is an elite treasure in a genre that is commonly one-note and riddled with stereotypes and bad treatment of those who are not white, masculine men.
+My Darling Clementine (1946) is an elite treasure in a genre that is commonly one-note and riddled with stereotypes and inadequate treatment of those who are not white, masculine men.
 Sure, the whiskey flows heavily as the guns are cocked and loaded at a moment’s notice.

 But, with arguably two main heroes (Wyatt and Doc), well-crafted supporting characters, and a stoic final fight, this film has it all, providing depth and freshness to an often-stale cinematic genre.